fatdumplingg/fatdumplingg/README.md

 - ⚡ I am also comfortable working using Python, Tensorflow, Pandas, Seaborn, ScikitLearn, and many more.
 - 🎮 Apart from those, I enjoy making game applications as a *Game Designer*, and you can head on to [My Itch.io Platform](https://littleshumai.itch.io/) if games are your thing!
 - ✍️ I can be easily contacted through [email](sashannbl@gmail.com) or [LinkedIn](www.linkedin.com/in/sashannbl).
 Feel free to reach out for any projects we can work on together!

+- P.S.
+Yes, as you see from my username, dumplings are an absolute, dear favorite food.